ravelo-systematic-solutions/ravelo/README.md

 from the registry before running.

-The first thing we do is to go back to the registry repo and update the `config/local.json` to the following:
+The first thing we do is to go back to the registry repo and update the `config/local.json` to the following and restart the `registry` service for the configuration changes to take effect system wide:

 ```json
 {